Naturalenemy07/Chinese-PDF-to-Text/README.md

 Installing tesserocr
 ====================
-Now that the hard part is done, proceed to [tesserocr](https://github.com/sirfz/tesserocr) and install the files onto your folder.
-I recommend using the same folder that your Jupyter Notebook files are stored at.
-I'm not sure of the technicalities of this, but it worked that way for me, I don't know of any other way, nor am I comfortable in testing it at the moment.
+Now that the hard part is done, proceed to [tesserocr](https://github.com/sirfz/tesserocr) and install the files based on Python version and OS.

 Other useful resouces